12Mosch/Cognify/docs/SCHEMA_MIGRATION_STUDY_SESSIONS.md

 ## Overview

-This document describes the migration of the `studySessions` table schema to prevent duplicate daily rows and improve date storage consistency.
+This document describes the completed migration of the `studySessions` table schema to prevent duplicate daily rows and improve date storage consistency.

 ## Problem Statement